 Purdue continues home dominance of Wisconsin in 70-51 rout

-Purdue continues home dominance of Wisconsin in 70-51 routPurdue forward Trevion Williams (50) grabs a rebound between Wisconsin forward Micah Potter (11) and guard Brevin Pritzl (1) during the second half of an NCAA college basketball game in West Lafayette, Ind., Friday, Jan.
+Purdue continues home dominance of Wisconsin in 70-51 routPurdue center Matt Haarms (32) shoots over Wisconsin forward Nate Reuvers (35) during the second half of an NCAA college basketball game in West Lafayette, Ind., Friday, Jan.
 24, 2020.
 (AP Photo/Michael Conroy)

 WEST LAFAYETTE, Ind.
-(AP) -- Isaiah Thompson scored 14 points and Purdue responded to coach Matt Painter challenging his players’ toughness with one of the season’s best efforts in a 70-51 home rout of Wisconsin on Friday night.
+(AP) -- Three days later, Purdue and Wisconsin switched roles in their inconsistent fight for respectability as mid-tier Big Ten teams.

-The Boilermakers (11-9, 4-5 Big Ten) improved to 41-4 lifetime at home against the Badgers (12-8, 5-4).
-Sasha Stefanovic added 12 points and Purdue had seven scorers contributing at least five points.
-Purdue also limited the Badgers to their second-lowest point total of the season.
+The Boilermakers, motivated by coach Matt Painter's challenge for more toughness after a 17-point home loss to Illinois on Tuesday, had extra jump from the outset in a 70-51 home rout of the Badgers on Friday night.

 D'Mitrk Trice and Micah Potter led the Badgers with 11 points apiece.